MattDavies1/Data-Bootcamp-Project/Proposal.md

 (5) Matt Davies <br>

 ## Summary
 Our group plans to study the relationship between alcohol and cannabis consumption across various indecies of health outcomes.
-These indecies will include; all-cause mortalitiy, intoxicated driving rates, crime rates, homelessness, household median income, tax-rate, tobacco usage, and others.
-Ideally, we will collect this data for a 50 year period.
+These indecies may include; all-cause mortalitiy, intoxicated driving rates, crime rates, homelessness, household median income, cosumption tax-rate, tobacco usage.
+Ideally, we will collect this data for a 50 year period using largely open.canada.gov datasets.

 ## Possible Data Sources: